 GUIDE – Trolltunga Active is based at Odda, and offers guiding, equipment rental and accommodation.
 Some of the adventures Trolltunga Active can offer is Trolltunga Hike, Via Ferrata Trolltunga and Tyssedal, Fjord adventures and Winter adventures.

 The video below is from a summer-hike to Trolltunga with a few short detours.
-I walked the detours to get some great extra views.
+The detours were done to get some extra great views.

 Odda is a great hub if you want to see some of the most beautiful and wild nature Norway has to offer.
 There is a short distance to the Oddadalen Valley with the famous waterfalls like Låtefossen and Tjørnadalsfossen Waterfalls.

 Join a RIB-Boat Fjord Safari on Sørfjorden from Odda to Ullensvang and back.
 On this RIB-boat tour you will experience spectacular nature and a living cultural fjord landscape.

 You get the Taste of Hardanger when you visit some of the apple-tree-farms which produce their own cider.
 At Taste Hardanger you get an overview of the many apple-tree- and cider-farms that you can visit in Hardanger.
 You can also join a Cider Cruise on Sørfjorden in Hardanger, where you can combine a fjord cruise with a visit to the farms and a taste the local cider products.
 Odda is one of several stops on the Cider Cruise on Sørfjorden.

 If you drive from Odda through the 11150 meter long Folgefonn Tunnel to Mauranger and continue seven kilometer to Sundal and drive a little way up the valley, you can do the 2.5 kilometer long hike to Lake Bondhusvatnet.
 Easy hike on well prepared trail, also great for people in wheel chair.

 There are three Summer Ski Centres in Norway.
 One of them is Fonna Glacier Resort which is located on the Folgefonna Glacier in Jondal in Kvinnherad.
 From the Ski Resort you have fjord view to the Hardangerfjord.